tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dragon Idol

+Add this symbol’s default bonus to breath attacks that you make (sorcerer breath attacks, draconic breath attacks, or any other breath attack).
+This bonus stacks with other magic items.

+**Quirk:** Eats unusual foods.

+---

 #### Ensign of Loyalty

 _Recharge 16+:_ Until the start of your next turn, you and each nearby ally gain an attack bonus against enemies engaged with an ally equal to the number of effects on the engaged ally (for example, if an ally is both stuck and hampered, you and your allies would gain a +2 bonus to attack an enemy engaged with that ally).